AmistaUS-AVA/amista-usa-content/pages/home.md

         link: /solutions/sap-business-one
         linkText: Learn more
       - icon: "🏭"
-        title: Beas Manufacturing
+        title: Advanced Manufacturing
-        description: The leading manufacturing execution system for SAP Business One.
+        description: Leading manufacturing execution systems for SAP Business One.
 Take control of your production with real-time visibility.
         link: /solutions/beas-manufacturing
         linkText: Learn more
       - icon: "📦"
-        title: Produmex WMS
+        title: Advanced WMS
-        description: Complete warehouse management solution for SAP Business One.
+        description: Complete warehouse management solutions for SAP Business One.
 Optimize your inventory operations with mobile technology.
         link: /solutions/produmex-wms
         linkText: Learn more